Christian Coronel

-Christian P. Coronel (born March 3, 1980) is a Filipino former professional basketball player.
+Christian P. Coronel (born March 3, 1980) is a Filipino professional basketball player for the Cebu Greats.
 He last played for the Barako Energy Coffee Masters in the Philippine Basketball Association (PBA).
 He also played for the Sta.
 Lucia Realtors in the Philippine Basketball Association and the Philippine Patriots in the ASEAN Basketball League.

 Professional career

 Coronel was not drafted in the 2007 PBA draft, making him an unrestricted free agent, but was later signed by the Sta.
 Lucia Realtors in the 2007–08 PBA season.
-He became the head coach of College of San Benildo-Rizal in Antipolo at present.
+He became the head coach of College of San Benildo-Rizal in Antipolo.